tigerros/reddit-media-page-cleanup/README.md

 - Who viewed it (what account).
 - If you have AdBlock.

-I deducted this from the information that was being sent, but the info was very clearly labeled.
+I "guessed" this from the information that was being sent, but the info was very clearly labeled.
-You can check this tracker if you go to the network log and search for `events`.
+You can check this tracker if you go to this page (link above) and search for `events`.

 ---